Gaudiot/curvasBezier/README.md

 On the drop down menu select the "Modificar" option, and click on the control node of the selected curve that you wish to move.
 The node will be selected and wou shall be able to move it across the canvas.
 Inside the canvas, click again to set the control node new position.

 #### Curve's evaluation number :
-By default, a curve will have 3(three) as its evaluation number.
-This can be changed at the text input area beneath the drop down menu, where you can insert the new quantity(as long as it is a integer number higher or equal to zero).
-When inserted, press the "change Qtt Aval" button to effect the desired change.
+By default, a curve will have 3 (three) as its evaluation number.
+This can be changed at the text input area beneath the drop down menu, where you can insert the new quantity (as long as it is a integer number higher or equal to zero).
+When inserted, press the "change Qtt Aval" button to apply the changes.

-The higher the value, smoother will be the curve, in contrast it will also become more laggy.(Obs.: 500 is  value which profits the best from both worlds).
+The higher the value, the smoother the curve, in contrast it will also become slower. (obs.: 500 is  value which profits the best from both worlds).